AllenNeuralDynamics/harp.core.rp2040/README.md

 For more information on reading data or writing commands to your custom new harp device, see the [Harp Tech Bonsai notes](https://harp-tech.org/articles/operators.html).

 ---
+# Power Usage
+* It is possible to *just* use the `HarpSynchronizer` or *just* use the `HarpCApp` as standalone entities.
+* Several utility functions to convert betweeen local and system time exist
+  * if events from *Harp Time* need to be scheduled in *system time*.
+  * if events in system time need to be timestamped in *Harp time*.
+---
 # Developer Notes

 ### Debugging with printf